jorinvo/clj-scratch/README.md

 *Clojure REPL with features loaded ready to be productive*

 Being able to explore a problem with programming tools in an interactive fashion can be very productive.

-However, there have been countless times where I had to do some one-off investigating and a wrote a quick shell one-liner that grew into a monster of ten pipes with five sub-shells, three `xargs` and quoted quotes without quoted quotes.
+There have been countless times I had to do some one-off investigating and a wrote a quick shell one-liner that grew into a monster of ten pipes with five sub-shells, three `xargs` and quoted quotes within quoted quotes.

 Clojure is an amazing tool for interactive tasks, but just starting up a plain REPL, it's hard to be productive right away for one-off tasks.